 - Hold in contempt: Defying a court order knowingly is a crime, even if it is a family law court order.
 You can ask the court to hold the other parent in contempt.
 This can “scare them straight” into making the required payments.
 Although, this option is rarely used since it usually only makes it more difficult for the paying parent to make new payments if they were honestly struggling financially to make your payments.

-- Suspended license: With the guidance of your family lawyer, you can ask the court to contact the California Department of Motor Vehicles (DMV) for assistance.
+- Suspended license: With the guidance of your lawyer, you can ask the court to contact the California Department of Motor Vehicles (DMV) for assistance.
 The DMV can refuse license renewals, or even suspend or revoke the license altogether when payments are more than 4-months late.

 Which Enforcement Option is Right for You?

 As it can be seen, you may have a selection of enforcement options when your ex-spouse stops paying child support.
-Determining the most effective and efficient path for your unique situation can be stress-free if you work with Gille Kaye Law Group, PC and our Pasadena child support attorneys.
+Determining the most effective and efficient path for your unique situation can be stress-free if you work with Gille Kaye Law Group, PC and our Pasadena attorneys.
 Lead Attorney Christine Gille is a Certified Family Law Specialist with a background in finance.
 With her guidance, you can be confident that your future will be brighter and your child will be well cared for thanks to deserved child support being gathered through enforcement.

 Contact Gille Kaye Law Group, PC today to request a confidential consultation.